giellatekno/oahpa/00_readme.txt

 Overall goal: transfer and install all oahpa instances on the new oahpa server

 TODO:
- - update django to the latest version
+ - update django to the latest version: ongoing work for sms_oahpa locally
- - update the db feeding scripts
+ - update the db feeding scripts: ongoing work
+ - define a oahpa_prefix variable for all instances